RoonMoonlight/AdventurersCombo/README.md

+# Hey all, please read this.
+After thinking about the future of ETS2 and ATS, I am no longer interested to keep this list updated.

+On November 25 2022, SCS Software posted a blog post about asking people to nominate the ETS2 and ATS.
+After seeing SCS Software intentionally abandoning their old games, I am tired of their attitude and therefore, could not continue update this mod.

+I am planning to completely leave ETS2/ATS modding, and now planning to focus on games with better modding community.
+Thank you everyone for your support of my mods.

+This repository will be archived and will no longer be able to interact with this repository.
+(All pull requests, issue trackers and such will be turned off)

+Farewell,
+Roon

+**tl;dr: This map combo will no longer receive updates**

 # Roon's ATS Map Combo
 Roon's Map Combo for game American Truck Simulator, based on Vinnie Terranova and GMC Logistics' map combos.